Banat Bulgarians: Culture

 Banat Bulgarians have engaged in literary activity since they settled in the Banat.
 Their earliest preserved literary work is the historical record Historia Domus (Historia Parochiae Oppidi Ó-Bessenyö, in Diocesi Czanadiensi, Comitatu Torontalensi), written in Latin in the 1740s.
 The codification of the Banat Bulgarian vernacular in 1866 enabled the release of a number of school books and the translation of several important religious works in the mid-19th century.
 There was a literary revival in the 1930s, centered around the Banatsći balgarsći glasnić newspaper.
 Today, the Bulgarian Union of the Banat – Romania issues the biweekly newspaper Náša glás and the monthly magazine Literaturna miselj.
 The regional television station TVR Timișoara airs a monthly programme in the Banat Bulgarian language.

 The music of the Banat Bulgarians is classed as a separate branch of Bulgarian folk music, with several verbal and musical peculiarities.
 While the typically Bulgarian bars have been preserved, a number of melodies display Romanian, Serbian, and Hungarian influences, and the specific Bulgarian Christmas carols have been superseded by urban-type songs.
 Roman Catholicism has exerted considerable influence, eliminating certain types of songs and replacing them with others.
 Similarly, Banat Bulgarians have preserved many Bulgarian holidays but also adopted others from other Roman Catholic peoples.
 One of the most popular holidays is Faršángji, or the Carnival.
 In terms of dances, Banat Bulgarians have also heavily borrowed from the neighbouring peoples, for example Hungarian csárdás.

 The women's national costume of the Banat Bulgarians has two varieties.
 The costume of Vinga is reminiscent of those of sub-Balkan cities in Bulgaria; the one of Stár Bišnov is characteristic of northwestern Bulgaria.
 The Vinga costume has been particularly influenced by the dress of Hungarians and Germans, but the Stár Bišnov costume has remained more conservative.
 The Banat Bulgarian women's costume is perceived as particularly impressive with its crown-like headdress.

-Demography
+Demographics

 In 1963 was estimated that approximately lived 18,000 Banat Bulgarians in Banat, of which 12,000 in Romanian, and 6,000 in Serbian part of the region.
 In 2008 was estimated half of the previous population in Serbia, while in 2013 between 4,000-4,500 people.
 However, according to Romanian 2002 census circa 6,468 people of Banat Bulgarian origin inhabited the Romanian part of the region, of which 3,000 in Stár Bišnov, making it half of 1963's estimation.
-The Serbian 2002 census recognized 1,658 Bulgarians in Vojvodina, the autonomous province that covers the Serbian part of the Banat.
-However it includes Orthodox Bulgarians and hence the number of Catholic Bulgarians is smaller by two-thirds compared to previous estimation.
-The 2011 census are even more vague to understand the actual numbers, but the numbers are probably declining.
+According to data from the 2022 census, there were recognized 1,123 Bulgarians in Vojvodina, the province that encompasses the Serbian part of the Banat.
+However it includes Orthodox Bulgarians and hence the number of Catholic Bulgarians is smaller.